 The A/D HIGH DATA command performs essentially the same function as the A/D LOW DATA command, except that the high data byte is returned.
-Since the AMM2 has a 16 bit A/D, all of the bits in the high data byte are significant.
+Since the AMM1A's 12-bit resolution is actually the result of setting the four least significant bits of a 16-bit conversion to 0, all of the bits in the high data byte of an AMM1A are significant.

-Once both the low and the high data bytes have been obtained, the total number of counts representing A/D converter data can be determined with the following BASIC formula:
+Once both the low and the high data bytes have been obtained, the total number of counts representing A/D converter data can be determined using the following formula:

-$CO = DL + 256^DH$
+CO = DL + 256DH

 CO represents the number of counts, and DL and DH are the low and high bytes respectively.
-Since the AMM2 uses a 16-bit converter, the number of counts will lie in the range of zero to 65,535.
+With the AMM1A, the number of counts will lie in the range of 0 to 65,535 minus 4 least significant bit's worth, or 0 to 65520.